BluRosie/hgss-monexpansion/README.md

 insert narc a180 over top of what was previously there

-TODO:  make a tool for visualizing this?
+todo:  make a tool for visualizing this?

 ### make the regional dex order
 run scripts/makeregionaldexorder.bat in the root directory